 Apart from comparing Algorithm 1 and Algorithm 3 with the grounded labelling, it can also be insightful to compare the two algorithms with each other.
-In Figure 4, each dot represents one of the 277 examples.
+In figure 4, each dot represents one of the 277 examples.
 The horizontal axis represents the size of the output of Algorithm 1, as a percentage of the size of the grounded labelling.
 The vertical axis represents the size of the output of Algorithm 3 as a percentage of the size of the grounded labelling.
 For easy reference, we have included a dashed line indicating the situation where the output of Algorithm 1 has the same size as the output of Algorithm 3.
 Any dots below the dashed line represent the cases where Algorithm 3 outperforms Algorithm 1, in that it yields a smaller strongly admissible labelling.
 Any dots above the dashed line represents the cases where Algorithm 3 under performs Algorithm 1 in that it yields a bigger strongly admissible labelling.
-Unsurprisingly, there are no such cases as Theorem 22 states that the output of Algorithm 3 cannot be bigger than the output of Algorithm 1.
-We found that for 95% of the examples, Algorithm 3 produces a smaller labelling than Algorithm 1.
-Moreover, we found that on average, the output of Algorithm 3 is 32% smaller than output of Algorithm 1.
+Unsurprisingly, there no such cases as Theorem 22 states that the output of Algorithm 3 cannot be bigger than the output of Algorithm 1.

-6Please be aware that some of the dots overlap each other.
+$^{3}\mathrm{Please}$ be aware that some of the dots overlap each other.

-Fig. 5.
-The size of output of Algorithm 3 compared to a smallest strongly admissible labelling (as a percentage of the size of the grounded labelling).
+Figure 3: The size of output of Algorithm 3 (as a percentage of the grounded labelling).